 In this post: Mini Angel Food Bundt Cakes that are a beautiful and fat-free dessert.
 This recipe is easy and fast.
 Cakes are baked in a Nordic Ware Heritage Bundtlette Cake Pan.

 I’m so glad you are here because what I’m sharing today is a rare occurrence!
 A healthy, fat-free dessert.
 Not only are these Mini Angel Food Bundt Cakes healthy, but they are very pretty as well.
 One more thing too…they are super easy.
 First things first though…let’s start with the baking pan.
 I got some cool new kitchen things for Christmas from my daughter.
 She gave me this Nordic Ware Heritage Bundlette Pan.
 (I’m assuming that a bundlette is a mini bundt cake!)
 Anyway, I couldn’t wait to use it and it turned out to be perfect for this recipe.

 I had never made an angel food cake from scratch before and honestly, I will never make the box version again.
-This cake is fresh and has the perfect amount of sweetness.
+These mini angel food bundt cakes are fresh and have the perfect amount of sweetness.
 I really wondered how it could rise without any leavening, but it did.
 My version below is the combination of several different recipes I found online.
-Most of the recipes called for all-purpose flour but I opted for the cake flour, which is finer and makes a tender cake.
+Most of the recipes called for all-purpose flour but I opted for the cake flour, which is finer and makes a very tender cake.
 Every recipe I found said to fold in the dry ingredients with a spatula.
-I decided to try my paddle attachment on low and it worked like a charm.
+I decided to try my paddle attachment on low, and it worked like a charm.